dokku/dokku-mongo/README.md

 dokku mongo:pause lollipop
 ```

-### graceful shutdown and restart of the mongo service container
+### graceful shutdown and restart of the MongoDB service container

 ```shell
 # usage